declarative-tv/declarative-tv-backend/README.md

   - See `src/Api.hs` for an example
 - [x] Using [esqueleto][esqueleto] with [persistent][persistent]
   - [x] Setup a `runDB` function
+- [ ] Twitch authentication/webhooks
+- [ ] YouTube authentication/webhooks
+- [ ] Forward go-live notifications to websocket
+- [ ] Handle CSRF
 - [ ] Set up opentelemetry with honeycomb
-- [ ] Handle CSRF
-- [ ] Get websockets working

 Documentation
 ---